Berkeley Daily Planet: History

-Current owners
+On November 22, 2002, the paper abruptly shut down as it had never turned a profit.
+That December, husband-and-wife Michael and Becky O'Malley, two computer software millionaires, bought the paper from Bigfoot Media, Inc., and revived the publication.
+The San Francisco Chronicle described the O'Malleys as a "liberal Berkeley couple who are grandparents and longtime activists."
+The paper relaunched in April 2003 as a twice weekly published on Tuesday and Friday, and employed four fulltime journalists.

-Becky O'Malley, the executive editor and opinion page editor, worked in the civil rights and anti-war movements in Ann Arbor in the 1960s and early 1970s.
-She was a reporter and editor for the San Francisco Bay Guardian and Pacific News Service in the late 1970s while attending law school.
-After passing the California Bar, she wrote articles for magazines, including The Nation and Mother Jones, and was on the staff of the Center for Investigative Reporting.
-Her husband Michael O'Malley, now the Planets publisher, is a former faculty member in the University of California's computer science department whose primary research was in the field of text-to-speech conversion technology.
-The couple founded a company in the early 1980s, Berkeley Speech Technologies, which developed commercial text-to-speech software and hardware.
-They sold it to a Belgian speech technology corporation, Lernout & Hauspie, in 1996.
-After the speech company was sold, Becky O'Malley served on Berkeley's Landmarks Preservation Commission for 7 years, resigning after taking over the editor's job at the Planet.
+In May 2008, Daily Planet became a weekly published on Thursday.
+On Feb.
+25, 2010, the paper discontinued its print edition and went digital only due to financial reasons.
+On Aug.
+13, 2026, the publication ceased.

 Editorial controversies

-O'Malley wrote in 2004 that the paper repeatedly was criticized for its position on the Israeli–Palestinian conflict.
+Becky O'Malley wrote in 2004 that the paper repeatedly was criticized for its position on the Israeli–Palestinian conflict.
 In August 2006, the paper published a letter, later characterized by some readers as an anti-Semitic diatribe, in the opinion section of the Planet.
 It was a response from an Iranian student living in India to Israel's invasion of Lebanon, and included his charge that Jews were to blame for the Holocaust.
-Two open letters containing criticisms were sent to Ms. O'Malley by local politicians and Jewish leaders and were published in the August 11th issue of the Daily Planet.
+Two open letters containing criticisms were sent to Ms. O'Malley by local politicians and Jewish leaders and were published in the August 11 issue of the Daily Planet.

 Struggling financially in the bad economy, in early 2009 the Daily Planet published a full front page asking for donations, resulting in $12,000 in the first two weeks.
 In March 2009 the paper ran a letter from the proprietor of Urban Ore reporting that a Jim Sinkinson, representing “East Bay Citizens for Journalistic Responsibility”, asked her to stop advertising there; she claimed that he misrepresented what the Planet had been publishing.
 The paper subsequently printed "An Open Letter to Our Advertisers and Readers" to "clarify the policies of the paper, its overall mission, and the nature of this campaign of intimidation"; Sinkinson denied pressuring or threatening advertisers.
 The dispute was covered in The New York Times in November 2009.